 This is a long guide, so you can choose to either watch the entire video above, or follow it in smaller chunks by clicking on the individual steps below.

-Steps to Look After Dual Pivot Caliper Rim Brakes:
+Steps to Look After Dual Pivot Caliper Rim Brakes On A Bike:

 Brake pads wear in use and need to be replaced before the indicator slots disappear.
 Rubber hardens with age, so replacing old pads after a couple of years will improve braking performace regardless of wear.
 Some brakes have removable blocks that sit inside the shoe, these can be replaced independently without the need to replace the entire shoe.
 Other brakes have an integrated shoe, where the whole unit needs to be replaced.